 If a survey control mark, as defined in Clause 7.3.1, is disturbed or obliterated, the Contractor shall within one business day notify the Administrator and, unless the Administrator otherwise directs, the Contractor shall reinstate the survey mark in its original or more suitable location.
+This requirement must also be fulfilled during contractual works and prior to practical completion.
 Witness Point 1

-If the disturbance or obliteration of survey control marks, as defined in Clause 7.3.1, is caused by a person referred to under Site access for the Principal and others under the conditions of the contract, other than the Contractor, the cost incurred by the Contractor in reinstating the survey control mark shall be valued as a variation under the conditions of the contract.
+If the disturbance or obliteration of survey control marks, as defined in Clause 7.3.1, is caused by a person referred to under Site access for the Principal and others under the conditions of the contract, other than the Contractor, the cost incurred by the Contractor in reinstating the survey control mark, shall be valued as a variation under the conditions of the Contract.
 The Contractor's attention is directed to the possible existence of survey control marks within or near the Site.